DamithTennakoon/ISRU-Rover-Simulation/README.md

 1. `wheel_mechanics.cs`: Responsbile for referencing the 'wheel collider' objects in the 'Leo_Rover_UV (1)' hierarchy.
 Also sets accelerations and turn angles to each of the wheels.
 2. `keyboard_controller.cs`: Takes keyboard inputs, when the application is running, to move the rover.
 Currently uses the 'WASD' keys for rover control.
-3. `lidar_sensor.cs`: Simulates a single-ray lidar sensor, using Unit's `Raycast` method.
+3. `lidar_sensor.cs`: Simulates a single-ray lidar sensor, using Unity's `Raycast` method.
 This script it still in development and may not be too crucial for out simulation!